s-batish/friends-quiz/README.md

 - It is an easy to navigate Home page, with the title of the quiz at the top, and 3 buttons below:

     - A Play button to start the quiz
-    - A how to play button to take the user to the rules of the game
+    - A How to play button to take the user to the rules of the game
     - A High Scores button to take the user to the high scores page

 <details><summary>Desktop home page</summary>